'Good to go': Top Trump aide gave inaugural day ok to nuclear plan - congressman

 Reuters was unable to identify the informant or independently confirm the information in Cummings' letter, which can be seen here: tmsnrt.rs/2AvwKex.

+Gowdy told reporters later on Wednesday that he was not going to have the Oversight Committee look into the issues raised in Cummings letter, because it falls outside the scope of the committee’s responsibilities.
+He suggested the House Intelligence Committee, which is investigating Russia’s role in the 2016 U.S. election, take up the matter.

-Gowdy, Copson and ACU did not immediately respond to detailed requests for comment, while an attorney for Flynn declined to comment.
+Copson and ACU did not immediately respond to detailed requests for comment, while an attorney for Flynn declined to comment.

 The White House referred inquiries to Trump’s personal White House attorney, Ty Cobb, who declined to comment.